AWSCognitoIdentityProviderInitiateAuthResponse

 var challengeParameters: [String : String]? { get set }

-The session which should be passed both ways in challenge-response calls to the service.
-If the caller needs to go through another challenge, they return a session with other challenge parameters.
-This session should be passed as it is to the next
+• The session that should pass both ways in challenge-response calls to the service.
+If the caller must pass another challenge, they return a session with other challenge parameters.
+This session should be passed as it is to the next RespondToAuthChallenge API call.

 Objective-C